rfcclub/govoz/README.md

 # govoz
-This is reference repository for GoVoz application, which is written in Java in my free time.
+This is official repository for GoVoz application, which is written in Java in my free time.
 I will rewrite it using Flutter with better code structure and UI/UX.
+This repository will be upgraded to Kotlin fully.

 The code started from old homemade binding library, GoFast - which is written by me also.
 Initially, all screens were written in Activity with one forum level is one Activity.